 Fitness to Practice and English Language Requirements

 If English is not your first language you will be required to successfully complete the International English Language Testing System (IELTS) test.

-The IELTS results must be for the academic version and record a score of 7 in each band and for MLT, MLPAT, and AT registration record a score of 7 in reading, speaking, and listening, and 6.5 in writing.
+The IELTS results must be for the academic version and for MLS registration record a score of 7 in each band and for MLT, MLPAT, and AT registration record a score of 7 in reading, speaking, and listening, and 6.5 in writing.

 The results must be from one sitting and from a test completed within two years prior to the date of the application for registration.
 Results below the standard will not be considered.

 You, as the applicant, are responsible for the cost of the English test.